-“More and more, people are considering charitable giving, outside of their will, when formulating a wealth plan,” says Tracey Lundell, an Investment Advisor with Sea Glass Wealth Advisory Group, part of TD Wealth, Private Investment Advice.
+“More and more, people are considering charitable giving, outside of their will, when formulating a wealth plan,” says Tracey Lundell, an Investment Advisor with Sea Glass Wealth Advisory Group, part of Harbourfront Wealth Management.

-Along with her colleagues, Kristina Thomas and Susan Wilson, Tracey offers personalized investment planning and goal setting advice to Sea Glass Wealth Advisory Group clients.
+Along with her colleagues, Kristina Thomas and Sheryl Thomas, Tracey offers personalized investment planning and goal setting advice to Sea Glass Wealth Advisory Group clients.

 An important part of those goals can be charitable giving.
 Tracey offers a few reasons why philanthropy can be a rewarding way to give back to the community while making sense to a financial plan.